What Is A Calcified Placenta?

 Diagnosing Placental Calcification

-A calcified placenta doesn’t come with lots of visible symptoms, which is why you may not know about it till you go for your ultrasound checkup.
+A calcified placenta doesn’t come with many visible symptoms, so you may not know about it until you go for your ultrasound checkup.

 If your doctor notices signs of the calcified placenta, they might recommend another scan to check the intensity and know if it is harming your baby.